 Jökulsárlón is located in the south-east of Iceland, and the closest nearby towns are Hof and Hofn.
 It is about a 5-6 drive from Reykjavik, so I’d definitely recommend making an overnight stop on the way there and on the way back if you don’t plan to drive the entire ring road.

-The glacial lagoon is actually a lake that is connected to Vatnajökull glacier.
+The glacier lagoon is actually a lake that is connected to Vatnajökull glacier.
 Icebergs break off from the glacier and drift toward the sea on their way to their final destination – melting into the ocean of course.
 The result is truly spectacular.

-Due to its proximity to Vatnajökull National Park, it is ideal to combine a trip to Svartifoss (at the national park) and the glacial lagoon in one day – they are only located around a 45 minute drive from each other.
+Due to its proximity to Vatnajökull National Park, it is ideal to combine a trip to Svartifoss (at the national park) and the glacier lagoon in one day – they are only located around a 45 minute drive from each other.

 We booked our tour through Icelagoon.is and did an amphibian tour of the lagoon – prices are around $50 per person – which is COMPLETELY worth it!